Zen and Buddhism. Basics Guide

 First and foremost, Zen is a practice.
 This practice goes back to the Awakening of Siddharta Gautama, more famously known as Buddha.
 Siddharta originated in India, 2500 years ago.
 Zen lies at the heart of Japanese culture.
 It is a school of Mahayana Buddhism.

 Zen is not a moral teaching.
 Zen exists without dogma, and it does not require a person to believe in anything.
 Zen believers say that a true spiritual path does not tell people what to believe in.
 Rather, Zen shows them how to think, what to think and what not to think.
 It’s also not a theory or a piece of knowledge.
 It’s not a belief or a religion.
+Unlocking the true meaning of Zen involves embracing the present moment, cultivating a sense of awareness, and letting go of attachments to ego and desire.
+It is about quieting the mind and understanding the interconnectedness of all things.
+Ultimately, Zen is a practice of experiencing the world directly, without the filter of judgment or preconception.

 What is Buddhism?

 Unlike Zen, Buddhism is a religion.
 Central to Buddhism is the concept of dharma, which has multiple meanings in various Indian religions.
 Dharma is based on Buddha’s teachings and is a variety of beliefs, practices, and traditions.
+Buddhism forms a framework for moral and ethical conduct, as well as spiritual growth and liberation from suffering.
+It emphasizes the importance of meditation, mindfulness, and understanding the nature of reality.
+Overall, Buddhism forms a comprehensive way of life that seeks to lead individuals towards enlightenment and liberation from samsara, the cycle of birth, death, and rebirth.

 Buddhism started in India sometime between the 4th and 6th centuries BCE.
 From there, it spread throughout Asia.
 Two major branches of Buddhism flourished, and these are the Theravada (The School of the Elders) and the Mahayana (The Great Vehicle).
 Buddhism is a major world religion.
 About 500 million people or 7% of the global population are followers of Buddhism.